bmschmidt/wax-kit/README.md

 An exploration svelte-kit based static site Wax clone using svelte-kit, a JS framework for static and dynamic websites.

-This project unifies code to do three things.

-1. (optionally) Use Google Drive to store the text of article exhibits, images, and collection csvs.
-These are handled by adding `google_drive_id` into the files `_config.yml`; once this is done, you can sync the page against Google and download any new or changed files while in dev mode or while building as a node target.
-(In static site mode, obviously, you can't keep it synced to Google, because then it wouldn't be static.
-For Jekyll, you'd need to use my scripts 'rubberstamp' to do this.
-2. Build IIIF derivatives for images in a collection, and serve them statically using Level 0 compliance.
-   For this, I use the `sharp` node module which calls `libvips` (must be installed on the system).
-This is a lot faster than imagemagick.
-Both the image and presentation APIs for
-   IIIF are built entirely inside sveltekit as endpoints, making it easier to configure them and include metadata inside the fields.
+This does three things at once, to provide an all-javascript approach to fast, reliable, responsive, and standards-oriented Javascript sites.

-3. Build instantly updating (for development) and static (for permanent presentation) versions of websites.
+1. Build instantly updating (for development) and static (for permanent presentation) versions of websites.
    Here I use svelte-kit for both;
    unlike Jekyll, this allows extremely fast re-rerendering and only partial builds.
 (E.g., in development mode, IIIF derivatives do not need to be built up front--instead, they are generated *on page load* on the fly.)
 It also introduces an intermediate state--for development--in which information.
+2. (optionally) Use Google Drive to store the text of article exhibits, images, and collection csvs.
+These are handled by adding `google_drive_id` into the files `_config.yml`; once this is done, you can sync the page against Google and download any new or changed files while in dev mode or while building as a node target.
+(In static site mode, obviously, you can't keep it synced to Google, because then it wouldn't be static.
+But in developing a site collaboratively, it's very helpful to be able to edit essays in Google Docs and metadata in Google Sheets.
+For Jekyll, you'd need to use my scripts 'rubberstamp' to do this.)
+3. Build IIIF derivatives for images in a collection, and serve them statically using Level 0 compliance.
+   For this, I use the `sharp` node module which calls `libvips` (must be installed on the system).
+This is a lot faster than imagemagick, currently used by Wax.
+Also, the flexibility for editing IIIF manifests is greatly increased compared to Wax, because most of the IIIF manifests are generated inside svelte-kit itself at endpoints.
+Both the image and presentation APIs for IIIF are built entirely inside sveltekit as endpoints, making it easier to configure them and include metadata inside the fields.

 It does this while attempting to maintain back-compatability with the data ingest for Wax sites, so that you can simply drop in a wax `_data` folder and `_config.yml` file and